 Academic appointments must also adhere to best recruitment practices.
-For NIHR appointments please see this NIHR document (not applicable in Scotland).
+For NIHR appointments please see the relevant documentation on the NIHR website (applicable in England only).

 For those specialties involved in national recruitment, trainees applying for academic posts must go through the national recruitment process as well as any local, academic selection process.
 This is to ensure that they meet the benchmark for appointment as a specialty trainee.
 Ideally the national recruitment process should be completed after the local, academic selection.